CprimeLearningLabs/terraform-azure-intro/labs/lab-4.4-Multiplicity/lab4.4-multiplicity.md

 Run terraform apply.

-> Note, you might get an error that the replacement resources could not be created due to the resource already existing.
+> :bangbang: Note, you might get an error that the replacement resources could not be created because the resource still exists.
 This is due to a timing conflict between the destroy and create processing when the Azure name is the same between the old and new instances.
-The destroy should have succeeded and you can simply run terraform apply a second time to perform the create.
+The destroy should have succeeded, however, and you can simply run terraform apply a second time to perform the create.

 ```
 terraform apply